PRACTICAL POINTERS

 Using other secondary prevention measures (beta-blockers, statins, ACE inhibitors would blunt any advantage of clopidogrel over aspirin.

-This is a good example of how primary care clinicians could present patients with information about the benefit/harm-cost ratio of drug therapy.
+about the benefit/harm-cost ratio of drug therapy.
 I believe more primary care clinicians will enter the cost of drugs along with the number needed to treat.
 This will give patients some idea of the costs of benefits and the likelihood of harm. .
 Costs of drugs are critical for patients seen in primary care, especially long-term use drugs.
 Compliance with expensive drugs will fall off over time.

 For clopidogrel, benefits over aspirin alone are small and harms may be greater.
 (At the present, long-term harms of clopidogrel are far less certain than harms of aspirin.)
 Costs are vastly greater, considering that clopidogrel is long-term therapy.